Yizhou-Yang/extent-based-file-system/README.md

 # extent-based-file-system
 A C written extent based file system.
-PERSONAL USE AND MAY NOT BE SHARED PUBLICLY The only reason I'm including this to my github publicly but not privitely is so that interviewers get a rough idea of my OS skills.
+PERSONAL USE ONLY The only reason I'm including this to my github publicly but not privitely is so that interviewers get a rough idea of my OS skills.

 my work focuses on a1fs.c, which implements many standard operations of a file system. mkdir,rmdir,touch,ls,stat,rm and truncate/read/write.